Elvis Costello: 1977–1979: Peak pop stardom

-Armed Forces

 Costello and the Attractions recorded his third album, Armed Forces, at Eden Studios in six weeks from August and September 1978.
-It was again produced by Nick Lowe, but Costello himself provided greater creative control.
-Like This Year's Model, the album's influences came from the music Costello and the Attractions listened to while touring, from the Berlin-era records of David Bowie and Iggy Pop to ABBA and Kraftwerk.
-Costello later said that Armed Forces was his first album of songs he wrote with an awareness of having an audience.
-The album's lyrics reflected his experiences on the road in the US, as well his continued concern over the rise of far-right political groups in the UK; the album was originally to be called Emotional Fascism.
-Just before the album's completion in late September, Costello and the Attractions played to an audience of 150,000 in Brockwell Park, south London, as part of the second Rock Against Racism music festival.
-A few weeks later, they began six months of touring that included, for the first time, Japan and Australia, as well as the UK, Europe, Canada and the US.
+Costello said of the album's influences, "If you're sitting in a station wagon driving from Atlanta to Madison, Wisconsin and listening to Bowie's Low and "Heroes" and Iggy Pop's The Idiot and ABBA's Greatest Hits over and over again, that's the kind of record you'll make!"
+It was again produced by Lowe, but Costello provided greater creative control.
 Released in early January 1979, Armed Forces debuted at number two on the UK Albums Chart, and spent 28 weeks on the chart.
-In the US, it spent 25 weeks on the Billboard chart, peaking at number 10 in mid-March.
+In the US, it spent 25 weeks on the Billboard chart, peaking at No. 10 in mid-March.
 The US release replaced "Sunday's Best" with Costello's cover of Lowe's "(What's So Funny 'Bout) Peace, Love, and Understanding".
-Costello's best-selling single, "Oliver's Army", was released in Britain in February.
-Costello has said he wrote the song after his first visit to Northern Ireland and was inspired by seeing young British soldiers on the streets of Belfast as a part of the Troubles.
-The song reached number two on the UK singles chart.
-It was also his biggest hit single in Ireland, reaching number four on the Irish singles chart.
-The second single, "Accidents Will Happen", was released in early May.
-According to Costello, the song was written in response to his own marital infidelities.
-The song reached number 28 in the UK.
-In the US, it reached number 101, missing the Billboard Hot 100 but charting higher than any previous Costello single.
+Costello's best-selling single, "Oliver's Army", was released in Britain in February, reaching No. 2 on the UK singles chart.
+It was also his biggest hit single in Ireland, reaching No. 4 on the Irish singles chart.
+The second single, "Accidents Will Happen", was released in early May, charting at No. 28 in the UK.
+In the US, it reached No. 101, missing the Billboard Hot 100 but charting higher than any previous Costello single.